digidem/comapeo-schema/docs/preset.md

 ## `geometry`

-Valid geometry types for the feature
+Valid geometry types for the feature - this preset will only match features of this geometry type `"point", "vertex", "line", "area", "relation"`

 - is **required**
 - type: `enum[]`